This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 cup olive oil

-- 3 tbsp apple cider vinegar
+- 3 tablespoons apple cider vinegar

-- 2 tbsp dijon mustard
+- 2 tablespoons dijon mustard

-- 3 tbsp honey
+- 3 tablespoons honey

-- 2 tsp fresh lemon juice
+- 2 teaspoons fresh lemon juice

-- 1/4 tsp kosher salt
+- 1/4 teaspoon Kosher salt

-- 1/4 tsp freshly ground black pepper
+- 1/4 teaspoon freshly ground black pepper

 - 2 cups diced butternut squash

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

-- Pinch kosher salt
+- Pinch Kosher salt

 - Pinch freshly ground black pepper

-- 5 oz mixed greens
+- 5 ounces mixed greens

-- 1 large honeycrisp apple, stems/seeds removed, thinly sliced
+- 1 large honeycrisp apple (stems/seeds removed, thinly sliced)

-- 1/4 cup blue cheese crumbles (about
+- 1/4 cup blue cheese crumbles

-- Preheat oven to 400 degrees.
+- Preheat oven to 400F degrees.
 In a small bowl toss together the diced butternut squash, 2 tbsp olive oil, and pinch of kosher salt and ground black pepper.
-On a greased baking sheet, evenly spread the diced butternut squash.
-Roast for 25 minutes, flipping halfway through, until they are golden brown.
+On a baking sheet, evenly spread the diced butternut squash.
+Roast for 25-30 minutes, flipping halfway through, until they are golden brown.
 Remove from oven and set aside.

 - While the butternut squash is roasting, in a small bowl add all of the vinaigrette ingredients and whisk until fully combined.
 Taste and adjust if needed, if too acidic, add more honey.
 Place in refrigerator until ready to serve, whisk again prior to serving.